-The forwards contract is the simplest form of derivative.
-Consider the forwards contract as the older avatar of the futures contract.
-Both the futures and the forward contracts share a common transactional structure, except that over the years the futures contracts have become the default choice of a trader.
-The forward contracts are still in use, but are limited to a few participants such as the industries and banks.
-The focus of this chapter is to help you understand the structure of a typical forwards transaction, after which we will break it down to its elements, and understand its advantages and disadvantages.
+The forwards’ contract is the simplest form of derivative.
+Consider the forwards’ contract as the older avatar of the futures contract.
+Both the futures and the forward contracts share a common transactional structure, except that the futures contracts have become the trader’s default choice over the years.
+The forward contracts are still in use but are limited to a few participants, such as the industries and banks.
+The focus of this chapter is to help you understand the structure of a typical forwards transaction, after which we will break it down into its elements and understand its advantages and disadvantages.

 1.2 – A simple Forwards example

 The Forward market was primarily started to protect the interest of the farmers from adverse price movements.
-In a forward market, the buyer and seller enter into an agreement to exchange the goods for cash.
+In a forward market, the buyer and seller agree to exchange the goods for cash.
 The exchange happens at a specific price on a specific future date.
-The price of the goods is fixed by both the parties on the day they enter into the agreement.
-Similarly the date and time of the goods to be delivered is also fixed.
-The agreement happens face to face with no intervention of a third party.
+The goods’ price is fixed by both the parties on the day they agree.
+Similarly, the date and time of the goods to be delivered is also fixed.
+The agreement happens face to face with no intervention from a third party.
 This is called “Over the Counter or OTC” agreement.
 Forward contracts are traded only in the OTC (Over the Counter) market, where individuals/ institutions trade through negotiations on a one to one basis.

-One is a jeweler whose job is to design and manufacture jewelry.
+One is a jeweller whose job is to design and manufacture jewellery.
 Let us call him ‘ABC Jewelers’.
-The other is a gold importer whose job is to sell gold at a whole sale price to jewelers, let us call him’ XYZ Gold Dealers’.
+The other is a gold importer whose job is to sell gold at a wholesale price to jewellers.
+Let us call him’ XYZ Gold Dealers’.

 This is a very straightforward and typical business agreement that is prevalent in the market.
 An agreement of this sort is called a ‘Forwards Contract’ or a ‘Forwards Agreement’.

-Do note, the agreement is executed on 9th Dec 2014, hence irrespective of the price of gold 3 months later i.e 9th March 2015, both ABC and XYZ are obligated to honour the agreement.
-Before we proceed further, let us understand the thought process of each party and understand what compelled them to enter into this agreement.
+Do note; the agreement is executed on 9th Dec 2014, irrespective of the price of gold 3 months later, i.e. 9th March 2015, both ABC and XYZ are obligated to honour the agreement.
+Before we proceed further, let us understand each party’s thought process and understand what compelled them to enter this agreement.

 Both the parties have an opposing view on gold; hence they see this agreement to be in line with their future expectation.